enomis-dev/Python_Image_Processing/README.md

 - lesson 2: haar cascade model for detection + train face recognizer for classification
 - lesson 3: object detection with yolov7 model

-# Registration - TODO
+# Registration - How to perform image registration
+- lesson 1: feature-based image registration

+# Segmentation
-- lesson 1: TODO
+- lesson 1: Use SamModel to do image segmentation